selling

 Attend to the pre-sale inspection

-Currently 12 cities around the metro require some type of inspection prior to listing a home for sale.
-Commonly called a TISH, or Truth-in-Sale-of-Housing inspection, they are typically good for one year.
+Currently 16 cities around the metro require some type of inspection prior to listing a home for sale.
+Sometimes called a TISH, or Truth-in-Sale-of-Housing inspection, they are typically good for 1-2 years.
 Some cities require repairs based on items found in the TISH.
 Others just want the report available to potential buyers.
 You could use this time to address any items that might be flagged in the inspection.
 Check with your city for specific items covered.

 Inspect roof & make needed repairs